ToshioCP/Gtk4-tutorial/src/sec7.src.md

 Most of the changes are in the function `app_open`.
 The numbers at the left of the following items are line numbers in the source code.

 - 11-13: Variables `nb`, `lab` and `nbp` are defined.
-They point GtkNotebook, GtkLabel and GtkNotebookPage respectively.
+They point to a GtkNotebook, GtkLabel and GtkNotebookPage respectively.
 - 24: The window's title is set to "file viewer".
 - 25: The default size of the window is 600x400.
 - 26-27: GtkNotebook is created and inserted to the GtkApplicationWindow as a child.
 - 29-57: For-loop.
-The variable `files[i]` points i-th GFile, which is created by the GtkApplication from the i-th command line argument.
+The variable `files[i]` points to i-th GFile, which is created by the GtkApplication from the i-th command line argument.
-- 31-36: GtkScrollledWindow, GtkTextView are created.
-GtkTextBuffer is got from the GtkTextView.
+- 31-36: A GtkScrollledWindow and a GtkTextView are created.
+A GtkTextBuffer is obtained from the GtkTextView.
 The GtkTextView is connected to the GtkScrolledWindow as a child.
-- 38-39: inserts the contents of the file into GtkTextBuffer and frees the memory pointed by `contents`.
+- 38-39: inserts the contents of the file into the GtkTextBuffer and frees the memory referenced by `contents`.
 - 40-42: If the filename is taken from the GFile, GtkLabel is created with the filename.
 The string `filename` is freed..
-- 43-44: If it fails to take the filename, empty string GtkLabel is created.
+- 43-44: If it fails to take the filename, a GtkLabel with an empty string is created.
 - 45-46: Appends a GtkScrolledWindow to the GtkNotebook as a child.
 And the GtkLabel is set as the child's tab.
 At the same time, a GtkNoteBookPage is created automatically.